1.0 FTE, 8-Hour Day Shifts

 • Performs all necessary patient care documentation, including assessment, plan of care, progress notes, discharge summaries, and charges for evaluation and treatment.
 Documentation reflects patient status, progress or change, participation by patient and family in goal setting and delivery of care.

-• Performs complex patient care tasks with advanced skills in clinical reasoning, problem-solving and treatment interventions.
-Assesses and treats patients within the CA Licensing Board and the American Speech and Hearing Association scope of practice, including, but not limited to cognitive and perceptual status, swallow evaluation and treatment, aphasia, dysarthria, apraxia, voice, equipment procurement, and family training and education.
+• Performs complex patient care tasks under minimal supervision with advanced skills in clinical reasoning, problem-solving and treatment interventions.
+Assesses and treats patients within the CA licensing Board and American Physical Therapy Association scope of practice, including but not limited to gait and transfer training, therapeutic exercise, functional mobility training, the application of modalities, wound care, and equipment procurement and training.

-• Provides direct patient care that meets department and professional standards of practice, including patient assessment, development of speech pathology care plan, patient treatment, family/caregiver training and discharge planning.
+• Provides direct patient care that meets department and professional standards of practice, including patient assessment, development of physical therapy care plan, patient treatment, family/caregiver training and discharge planning.
 May serve as a clinician in both the inpatient and outpatient settings.

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

 Experience: Two (2) years of progressively responsible and directly related work experience